EIM05231 - Employment income: scale rate expenses: subsistence expenses: table of benchmark scale rates

 - the travel must be in the performance of an employee’s duties or to a temporary place of work

-- the employee should be absent from his normal place of work or home for a continuous period in excess of 5 hours or 10 hours
+- the employee should be absent from their normal place of work or home for a continuous period in excess of 5 hours or 10 hours

 - the employee should have incurred a cost on a meal (food and drink) after starting the journey

 Benchmark scale rates would not apply to employees covered by Working Rule Agreements, for which separate specific rates are already set for particular occupations.